anushka-shome/Leukemia-Cell-Classifier/README.md

 # Leukemia Cell Classifier

+This is a Streamlit app that takes in an image of a cell and identifies whether the cell is cancerous or healthy. <br/>

 Kaggle data set used: https://www.kaggle.com/datasets/andrewmvd/leukemia-classification/data

+## Files
+- **App.py**: Contains the code for the Streamlit app.
+Running this file through the instructions stated below should open the app on your device
+- **Testing.py**: Used for testing the model.
+Takes in an image of a cell and identifies whether it is cancerous (prints 0) or healthy (prints 1)
+-
 ## Setting Up
 After downloading the directory, do the following: <br/>
 1. Install necessary libraries: streamlit, torch, pillow, dotenv <br/>